 The specific amount you can borrow for a mortgage will ultimately be determined by your lender.
 Your pre-approval amount depends upon your credit history, income, debt, and the overall consensus on what is affordable for your unique financial situation.

 However, there are some limits to what a VA loan in Florida can allow you to borrow without a jumbo VA loan.

 These amounts are based on the cost of living for each county, but the VA loan limits in Florida are typically around $453,100.
 It is not a guarantee that you will be approved for this full amount, but this is the maximum that a lender will consider while still maintaining the benefits of the program.

 There is one major exception to the standard VA loan limits in Florida though.
-Monroe County has a substantially higher limit at $529,000.
+Monroe County has a substantially higher limit of $529,000.

 Homeowners who want additional information regarding a military mortgage can reach out to their regional loan center.
 Trained representatives are available to answer questions regarding eligibility, the application process, and the first steps you need to take to receive a VA loan in Florida.

-Your regional loan center is also equipped to help connect with you loan assistance programs if your home is at risk of moving into foreclosure.
+Also, your regional loan center is equipped to help connect with your loan assistance programs if your home is at risk of moving into foreclosure.

 Service members who are applying for a Florida VA loan will want to refer to the St. Petersburg regional loan center.
 This office is responsible for 2.3 million veterans, including those located in Florida, Alabama, Mississippi, Puerto Rico, and the Virgin Islands.